 Got one more day?

 Have an amazing brunch at Why 50 and check out PMQ, situated in the formed Police Married Quarters for married junior police officers.
-You can do a cookery class here, buy jewellery made in front of you or buy a piece of art to take home.
+You can participate in a cookery class to learn the art of making dim sum, peruse jewellery by local artists as they work or splurge on an investment piece by a renowned Hong Kong fashion designer.
 For another top lunch recommendation, get a boat to West Kowloon and queue for a table at legendary dim sum restaurant, Tim Ho Wan in Sham Shui Po.
-Famously billed as the ‘world’s cheapest Michelin-starred restaurant’, Tim Ho Wan is run by an ex-Four Seasons chef.
+Famously billed as the ‘world’s cheapest Michelin-starred restaurant’, it’s run by an ex-Four Seasons chef.